 Terri is a vegan fast food chain selling delicious sandwiches, wraps, salads, juices, and smoothies.
 Owners Craig Cochran and Michael Pease named their company Terri because, coincidentally, both of their mothers are named Terri.

 One of their bestselling items and my personal favorite is the Breakfast Scramble Wrap (scrambled tofu, vegan sausage, spinach, vegan cheddar, and hot sauce).
 Because I’m mostly gf, I ask for a gluten-free wrap and sub the vegan sausage with mushrooms.
-It smells and tastes amazing, and is very filling.

 Chelsea, Hell’s Kitchen, Columbus Circle, and the Upper East Side